Hazard quotient

 A hazard quotient is the ratio of the potential exposure to a substance and the level at which no adverse effects are expected.
 If the Hazard Quotient is calculated to be less than 1, then no adverse health effects are expected as a result of exposure.
 If the Hazard Quotient is greater than 1, then adverse health effects are possible.
 The Hazard Quotient cannot be translated to a probability that adverse health effects will occur, and is unlikely to be proportional to risk.
-It is especially important to note that a Hazard Quotient exceeding 1 does not necessarily mean that adverse effects will occur.
+A Hazard Quotient exceeding 1 does not necessarily mean that adverse effects will occur.